Introduction

 This is an excellent book for learning chess endings for players up to about expert strength.

-I really like the format, but there are a few irritating errors in the book, hence this errata.
+I really like the format, but there are a few irritating errors in the book that can interfere with learning the material,

-If you like Pandolfini's Endgame Course you will love Silman's Complete Endgame Course.
-See our other endgame books.
-Last updated July 8, 2008.
+If you like Pandolfini's Endgame Course I think you'll love Silman's Complete Endgame Course.

-If you like Pandolfini's Endgame Course you will love Silman's Complete Endgame Course.
-See our other endgame books.
-Last updated July 8, 2008.
+If you like Pandolfini's Endgame Course I think you'll love Silman's Complete Endgame Course.

 100. Diagonal March.